Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Implementation and Experiments

 \subsubsection{A Five-Factor Model}

 We used I-WAVE to fit a five-factor confirmatory IFA model with correlated factors to the IPIP-FFM data.
-Optimization and inference model hyperparameters were set to the values used by \citet[][Section 6.1]{UrbanBauer2021}.
-We set the number of IW samples to $R = 5$ based on \citeauthor{UrbanBauer2021}'s (\citeyear{UrbanBauer2021}) finding that this value performs well in practice.
+We set the number of IW samples to $R = 10$ based on \citeauthor{UrbanBauer2021}'s (\citeyear{UrbanBauer2021}) finding that a moderate number of samples performs well in practice.
 We fitted the data set $10$ times to investigate whether parameter estimation and GOF assessment results were stable across random starts.

 Factor loadings and correlations from the fitted model that attained the highest IW-ELBO across random starts --- henceforth called the reference model --- are reported in Tables~\ref{tab:1} and ~\ref{tab:2}, respectively.
 All loadings were positive, which fit with the confirmatory design of the measurement scale.
 Factor correlations aligned with the typical finding that emotional stability is negatively correlated with the other factors.
-The mean fitting time was $198$ seconds ($SD = 56$ seconds), which is quite fast given the large sample size.
-Relative to the reference model, mean loadings root-mean-square error (RMSE) was $0.031$ ($SD = 0.017$), mean intercepts RMSE was $0.046$ ($SD = 0.018$), and mean factor correlation RMSE was $0.027$ ($SD = 0.010$), suggesting that fitting was fairly stable.\footnote{We treat the model attaining the highest IW-ELBO as ground truth in line with how an optimal solution is often selected from multiple random starts for mixture models \citep[e.g.,][]{Biernacki2003}.
+The mean fitting time was $167$ seconds ($SD = 92$ seconds), which is quite fast given the large sample size.
+Relative to the reference model, mean loadings root-mean-square error (RMSE) was $0.03$ ($SD = 0.01$), mean intercepts RMSE was $0.03$ ($SD = 0.01$), and mean factor correlation RMSE was $0.02$ ($SD = 0.01$), suggesting that fitting was stable.\footnote{We treat the model attaining the highest IW-ELBO as ground truth in line with how an optimal solution is often selected from multiple random starts for mixture models \parencite[e.g.,][]{Biernacki2003}.
 Were we to alternatively treat the mean parameter estimates across random starts as ground truth, the corresponding variability estimates would be smaller than those reported here, although this approach would downplay the impact of possible local maxima on parameter estimate stability.}